sealerio/sealer/docs/site/content/docs/advanced/arch.md

 * Infra : manage infrastructure, like create VMs in public cloud then apply the cluster on top of it.
 Or using docker emulation nodes.
 * Runtime : cluster installer implementation, like using kubeadm to installl cluster.
-* Config : application config, like mysql username passwd or other configs, you can using Config overwrite any file you want.
+* Config : application config, like mysql username passwd or other configs, you can use Config overwrite any file you want.
 * Plugin : plugin help us do some extra work, like exec a shell command before install, or add a label to a node after install.
 * Debug : help us check the cluster is helth or not, found reason when things unexpected.